CopperSpice API 2.0.0

 slot

-Attempts to terminate the process.
-The process may not exit as a result of calling this function (it is given the chance to prompt the user for any unsaved files, etc).
+Sends a request to terminate the task.
+The command may not exit as a result of calling this method.

 bool QProcess::waitForBytesWritten ( int msecs = 30000)